Learning to Guarantee Type Correctness in Code Generation through Type-Guided Program Synthesis: Introduction

 In this way, reconciling type systems with LMs reduces to designing a synthesis system $\mathcal S$ that cooperates effectively with LMs while ensuring type correctness.
-Specifically, we expect the system $\mathcal S$ to satisfy the following properties, which succinctly summarize the main challenges of LM-based code generation as we discussed earlier: \begin{itemize} \item \textbf{Type Explicitness}. $\mathcal{S}$ should trace the type derivation throughout the decision process. \item \textbf{\ymok{Type Locality}{Context Locality}}.
-At each step, $\mathcal S$ should present the necessary type information within a small context window, relieving LMs from inferring this information from lengthy contexts. \item \textbf{\ymok{Integrated Generation}{Derivation Vicinality}}. \ymok{$\mathcal{S}$ should embody type reasoning and code generation within a monolithic representation, precluding the necessity for decoupled type analysis phases.}{The decisions in $\mathcal{S}$ can be represented in a way such that a program fragment is in the vicinity of its type derivation, making it easy to align them during training.} \item \textbf{Data Usability}.
-The decision sequences of $\mathcal S$ and source code should be automatically and bidirectionally convertible, facilitating both the extraction of decision sequences from existing programs and the reconstruction of programs from the generated decision sequences. \end{itemize}
+Specifically, we expect the system $\mathcal S$ to satisfy the following properties, which succinctly summarize the main challenges of LM-based code generation as we discussed earlier: \begin{itemize} \item \textbf{Type Explicitness}. $\mathcal{S}$ should explicitly trace the type derivation throughout the decision process, making the type reasoning visible to the model. \item \textbf{Context Locality}.
+At each step, $\mathcal{S}$ should present all necessary type information within a small, bounded context window.
+This relieves LMs from the burden of inferring such information from lengthy contexts. \item \textbf{Derivation Vicinality}.
+The decisions in $\mathcal{S}$ should be represented such that each program fragment appears adjacent to its type derivation, making it easier for LMs to learn the correspondence between code and type reasoning during training. \item \textbf{Data Usability}.
+The decision sequences of $\mathcal{S}$ and source code should be automatically and bidirectionally convertible, enabling both the extraction of decision sequences from existing programs and the reconstruction of programs from generated decision sequences. \end{itemize}

-\textbf{\textit{Our first contribution}} is a novel synthesis system, motivated by the success of \textit{type-guided program synthesis}~\cite{DBLP:conf/pldi/PolikarpovaKS16, DBLP:conf/pldi/KnothWP019, DBLP:conf/popl/FrankleOWZ16, DBLP:conf/pldi/OseraZ15}.
-These studies share the objective of efficiently searching the space of well-typed programs.
-Their central methodology involves formalizing type systems as synthesis procedures, wherein the initial goal of synthesizing a program under a type constraint is progressively refined by applying typing rules that decompose it into subgoals for its subprograms.

-A type-guided synthesis system constructs programs by having each decision apply a rule to a subgoal, which serves as a basis for LMs to learn the underlying type system, provided the two systems are \textit{isomorphic} (see \autoref{fig:isomorphism}).
-Intuitively, isomorphism entails a bijective correspondence between typing and synthesis rules, ensuring that any type derivation tree for a program has a structurally identical synthesis derivation tree, and conversely.
-This correspondence helps satisfy the desired properties. \begin{itemize} \item \textbf{Type Explicitness}.
-Direct construction of the synthesis derivation tree inherently carries the isomorphic type derivation tree, making the complete type reasoning explicit. \item \textbf{Context Locality}.
-Each synthesis decision addresses a localized goal (as in \autoref{fig:isomorphism}), which contains the dynamic typing context, ensuring decisions are made within a bounded context. \end{itemize}
+\textbf{\textit{Our first contribution}} is the observation that, under constructive logic, an existential proof of type correctness inherently contains the program it proves.
+Formally, an existential proof $\Pi$ of the following statement